First-tier and Upper Tribunals: appeals to the tribunal: asking for an appeal to be heard by the tribunal

 HMRC cannot ask for a direct tax appeal to be considered by the tribunal (as was possible before 1 April 2009).
 Instead, if the decision maker wishes to progress a case where agreement is unlikely, they should offer the customer a review, see ARTG4220.

 Both HMRC and the customer can appeal to the Upper Tribunal or relevant appellate court against a First-tier Tribunal or Upper Tribunal decision on a point of law, subject to permission from the tribunal.
+Additionally an appeal can be made on the grounds that the tribunal reached a conclusion on the facts which was unreasonable because it was inconsistent with the only reasonable decision on the facts.

 As well as appeals, various types of application may be brought to the tribunal either by customers or by HMRC, see ARTG7500 onwards.